JoyKarmoker/Laser-Defender/README.md

 Commit-4: Moving Boundary Added For The Player - Boundary Added for the player space ship, so it can not go out of the of the screen(Out of Boundary).

+Commit-5: Player Shooting mechanism added - Now Player Space ship can shoot laser when the space bar is pressed. one press of the space bars shoots one laser